 At the same time, those who advocate for more expansive marijuana laws in Illinois are inching closer to their goal, as well.
 According to a February 2019 news report in the Chicago Tribune, State Representative Carol Ammons (R-Urbana) introduced a bill that would allow local businesses to obtain a license to sell marijuana, which has the higher THC level, for recreational use while also allowing residents to grow up to 24 plants at home.
 It is unlikely to pass, but represents an ongoing trend toward decriminalizing marijuana in Illinois.

-If you are facing drug charges over possession of marijuana or hemp oil, Sabuco, Beck, Hansen & Massino, P.C. provides the strong legal defense you need.
+If you are facing drug charges over possession of marijuana or hemp oil, Sabuco Beck, P.C. provides the strong legal defense you need.
 Contact our Will County drug crime attorney and request a consultation today.

 See the difference family makes at Sabuco Beck, P.C.

 Mr. Beck helped win my case.
 The case was complicated from the beginning and he helped me manage the court system and his secretary Donna always helpful and courteous.

 I want to thank Roy and Sandy for their great service representing me over the years in various family legal matters (divorce and child support).

 Everything went very well and made a difficult process feel more at ease.